claranet/cloud-deploy-docs/source/rst/bestpractices.rst

   #!/bin/bash

-  set -xe # enable instruction printing, exit on error
+  set -x # display expanded instructions before execution set -e # exit on first error (non-zero status)

   php composer # trigger all command needed to build the php application bower # or any tool needed to minify, compile, prepare assets and code for deployment